MidasDoas/royal-game-of-ur/README.md

 # royal-game-of-ur
-The Royal Game of Ur, implemented in Python3
+The Royal Game of Ur
+Written in Python3 by Tai

+To run:
+	python3 game.py